-Consideration must also be given to any image processing which occurs before the DLPC3432ZVB controller.
+Give consideration to any image processing which occurs before the DLPC3434 controller.

 8 Application and Implementation

 Note

 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
 TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.